nico-series/wannabe/README.md

 #### A Data Visualization Element
 Recursive recipes could be visualized as a flow chart.
 If multiple paths are available, either multiple independent charts could be generated, or they could be visualized as a color-coded tree displaying the requirements for each recipe.
 In said tree, as a path diverges based on some decision, it would be identified by a different colors.
 Perhaps at render, if a preferred path is selected, it might be green, and deviations would be tones off from that green based on their efficiency / desirability.

+### Bugs and Silliness
+- [ ] When Lamps mock recipe is selected, Quantity number input increases in width (and stays that way)

 ## Credits
 - https://github.com/DaTrueBrad/ for the `vite-express` setup overview